Stretton-on-Dunsmore

 Stretton-on-Dunsmore is a village and civil parish in the English county of Warwickshire.
-Its population in the 2001 Census was recorded as 1,143, rising slightly to 1,159 at the 2011 Census.
+Its population in the 2001 Census was recorded as 1,143, rising slightly to 1,159 at the 2011 census, increasing again to 1,175 in the 2021 census.
 In the 19th century the population was 634.
-The village is situated just south of the A45 road, approximately midway between Rugby and Coventry.
+The village is situated just south of the A45 road, in the countryside between Rugby and Coventry.
 Administratively, Stretton is part of the Borough of Rugby.
 Stretton means "settlement on a Roman Road" (from the Old English stræt and tun).
 In this case the road is Fosse Way.
 This site is referred to in the Domesday Book.

 History

 In the reign of William the Conqueror the manor of Stratone on Dunsmore was owned by Roger de Montgomery.
 It was five hides in area and possessed an ancient mill called Purmulne, later called Pirrey Mill, which was given to the monks of Coombe Abbey by Robert de Chetwolde.
-The title Lord of the Manor of Stratone on Dunsmore is an old Norman title dating from 1086.
+The title Lord of the manor of Stratone on Dunsmore is an old Norman title dating from 1086.
 In the reign of Edward I the manor was sold by Thomas Garshale to Robert de Herig, who soon afterwards sold it to Henry de Hastings for 30 silver marks and a pair of white gloves or 1d paid annually at Easter.

 It was afterwards held by the Bray family and through marriage to Henry Starkey who sold it to Lady Longvile.
 In 1620 it was purchased by Richard Taylor of Binley.
 The current title, recognized in law under the Law of Property Act 1925, is held by Niel Morley: Lord of Stretton on Dunsmore.
 In 1915 King George V reviewed the troops of the 29th Division on the London Road (now the A45) just north of the village before they were sent to Gallipoli.
 A large Portland stone obelisk on a roundabout of the A45 commemorates the review.